 Can I get dental financing with bad credit?

-Getting financing when you have rough credit can be challenging.
+Getting financing when you have lower credit scores can be challenging.
 Personal loans and credit cards typically require a credit check, and bad credit may cause a lender to deny your application or charge you a high interest rate.

-Bad credit typically means that you have low credit scores.
-FICO, one of the credit-scoring models, uses 850 for its base score, with scores below 580 considered to be “poor.”
+Bad credit typically means that you have credit scores toward the lower end of the score range.
+For example, FICO, one of the primary credit-rating companies in the U.S., uses a range of 300 to 850 for its base FICO® Scores, with scores below 580 considered to be “poor.”

 Alternatives to dental financing

-If you don’t think you’ll qualify for dental financing or you’re worried about paying for the care that you need — even with financing — you can consider other options.
+If you don’t think you’ll qualify for dental financing or you’re worried about paying for the care that you need — even after being approved for financing — there are other options that you can consider.

 Shop for less-expensive care

 If your dental treatment is not an emergency, you might be able to save money by taking some time to shop around for cheaper alternatives.
-You can get a quote from a different dentist and see if their services are less expensive.
-If there’s a dental school nearby, it might offer dental clinics where dental students provide care under close supervision of experienced dentists.
-These clinics can often offer care at significant savings.
+You can get a quote from a different dentist to see if their services are less expensive.
+If there’s a dental school nearby, it might offer care at significant savings through dental clinics where dental students provide care under close supervision of experienced dentists.

 Just be sure that the provider participates in your dental insurance plan, if you have dental coverage.